Carjacking facts about the violent form of motor vehicle theft.

 Beware of the Good Samaritan.
 Typically, the drivers of both vehicles pull over, stop, and get out discussing the damage.

-At this point, the carjacker robs you of your vehicle, its’ contents, and drives away.
+At this point, the carjacker robs you of your vehicle, and its contents, and drives away.
 The carjacker’s car gets driven away by the accomplice.
 Hopefully, you won’t be injured during the exchange.

 Carjacking Facts: What Should You Do?